university-of-york/uoy-design-patterns/src/pages/02-css-components/27-accordion.md

 ] } );
 </script>

-If an accordion item has an ID, then a cookie will be set to remember the state of the accordion, so revisiting the page in the same session will keep the same accordions open.
+If an accordion content has an ID, then a cookie will be set to remember the state of the accordion, so revisiting the page in the same session will keep the same accordions open.

 ### Options